Alberto Campbell PLY - Paralympian

 Lots of Supporters

-Throughout all of Alberto’s hardships and successes he has experienced the support of family and friends.
-None of Alberto’s success would have been possible without the love and support of lots of people.
+Throughout all of Campbell ’s hardships and successes he has experienced the support of family and friends.
+None of Campbell’s success would have been possible without the love and support of lots of people.

-The QE2 Track Club have supported Alberto’s running for many years and were the biggest financial contributor for his trip to the INAS World Championships.
+The QE2 Track Club have supported Campbell ’s running for many years and were the biggest financial contributor for his trip to the INAS World Championships.

-Alberto works as a Primary Teacher’s Assistant at Citipointe Christian College.
-The staff and students of the school have been very supportive of Alberto, with children in the school sending messages and writing stories about him and staff contributing financially for Alberto’s trip to Prague.
-The school have been generous in granting Alberto leave to compete when he needs it.
+Campbell works as a Primary Teacher’s Assistant at Citipointe Christian College.
+The staff and students of the school have been very supportive of Campbell, with children in the school sending messages and writing stories about him and staff contributing financially.
+The school have been generous in granting Campbell leave to compete when he needs it.
+He often volunteers outside his work hours to assist with the running of sporting events.

-Alberto often refers to his training squad as his “training family”, they are always there with words of encouragement and practical advice.
-One member of the squad said to Alberto before he left for World Champs “We all believe in you, now all you have to do is remember to believe in yourself”.
+Campbell often refers to his training squad as his “training family”, they are always there with words of encouragement and practical advice.
+One member of the squad said to Campbell before he left for World Champs “We all believe in you, now all you have to do is remember to believe in yourself”.